The past few months have been very interesting….

 Henry was born with deformed eyes which have left him blind.
 Next week Henry goes up to see Dr. Merridith as we believe he might have “some” sight in his left eye.
 If he does have residual sight, we will do whatever we can to preserve that sight for as long as possible.
-Of course we might just be overly hopeful….
+Of course we might just be not overly hopeful….

 Although breeders know that merle markings on Aussies and Cattle dogs is a recessive trait, breeding merle to merle will produce more merle-marked expensive pups.
 But 25% of these double merle babies will be deaf or blind or have seizures or any combination of these three genetic maladies.